Best Halal eateries in Melbourne and surrounds

-Tiba’s Restaurant was established in 1983.
-After 33 years, Tiba’s Restaurant now boasts three locations in the northern suburbs of Victoria – namely Lygon Street, Brunswick East, and Roxburgh Park.
+Tiba’s Restaurant was established in 1983 and today it boasts three locations in the northern suburbs of Victoria – namely Lygon Street, Brunswick East, and Roxburgh Park.
 With eat-in and take-away available, enjoy Lebanese food prepared by a truly Lebanese family where the food is fresh and authentic.

 Address: 504 Sydney Rd, Brunswick

-Chicken is specially cooked to using their house recipe, resulting in an awesome, crackin' chick'n that's packed with flavour.
+Chicken is specially cooked using their house recipe, resulting in dishes that are packed with flavour.
 4fingers only use locally sourced fresh chicken that is antibiotic or hormone-free.
 4fingers guarantees no MSG is included, and every piece of chicken is hand-brushed with their signature sauces only when you order.
-Though the menu is halal friendly and does not serve pork. alcoholic drinks are part of their beverage menu.
+Though the menu is Halal friendly and does not serve pork, alcoholic drinks are part of their beverage menu.

-Pondok Rempah, or translated “House of Spices”, is an Indonesian restaurant based in Melbourne, Australia.
-Located at the heart of city centre Melbourne, just one step away from Queen Victoria Market, one of the most popular markets in Melbourne.
-Our restaurant offers a unique authentic Indonesian cuisine experience that was derived from the passions brought by Indonesian chefs.
-This is a Halal Certified restaurant.
+Pondok Rempah, or translated “House of Spices”, is an Indonesian restaurant located in the heart of Melbourne's city centre.
+The restaurant offers a unique, authentic Indonesian cuisine experience that was derived from the passions brought by Indonesian chefs and is Halal certified.

-At Biryani House, besides their signature Biryani, they also specialise in curries, tandoori, naan bread and many more Indian delights. favourites.
-This is a halal certified restaurant, suitable for travellers with strict diet concerns.
+At Biryani House, besides their signature biryani, they also specialise in curries, tandoori, naan bread and many more Indian delights.
+This is a Halal certified restaurant, suitable for travellers with strict diet concerns.

 Address: 343 King St, Melbourne

-Their delicately crafted dishes never fail to deliver bursts of flavour and colour due to use of authentic mix of herbs, spices and fresh produce, cooked according to traditional recipes.
-Try PappaRich's signature dishes, such as Nasi Lemak with curry chicken and sambal shrimp, chicken curry Laksa and ABC (Ice Kacang).
+The delicately crafted dishes never fail to deliver bursts of flavour and colour thanks to the use of an authentic mix of herbs, spices and fresh produce, cooked according to traditional recipes.
+Try PappaRich's signature dishes, such as nasi lemak with curry chicken and sambal shrimp, chicken curry laksa and ABC (Ice Kacang).

-Address: Various locations around Melbourne such QV Melbourne, Port Melbourne and Northland Shopping Centre
+Address: Various locations around Melbourne including QV Melbourne, Port Melbourne and Northland Shopping Centre